 Here is an example of how you can make a simple form a little more interesting:

 The last mile in targeting your potential customers on your website means that you need to bring your A-game when it comes to brand marketing.
 Your Contact Us page needs to embrace your brand image at its finest.
 A synergy must be maintained between the other pages of your website and the Contact Us page.

 The difference in brand elements might affect user trust and create confusion, which can discourage customers from contact with you.
 In order to make your contact page hit spot on with your brand, here are a few quickies that can help you master the art of branding your contact page:

 • Brand color – Make sure that you have used the same color to design the Contact Us page as well as the other pages of your website because one of the few elements that immediately make the users think of your brand is the brand color used in your website.

 • Brand visuals – Reuse visuals that are associated with your brand, to create strong brand recognition among users.

 • Placement of the brand logo – Make sure that the brand logo is placed on the same section in the Contact Us page as compared to other pages of your website.
-Changes in placement of the brand logo might deviate your user’s attention from the things that you have to offer on your Contact Us page to looking around the page for your logo.
+Changes in the placement of the brand logo might deviate your user’s attention from the things that you have to offer on your Contact Us page to look around the page for your logo.